 - More modern: Reflects 3 years and 11 months of technical progress since the X100 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the X30 is the clear winner of the contest (11 : 1 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the X30 is the clear winner of the contest (14 : 5 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 1D Mark IV vs Canon 600D

 - Canon 1Ds vs Canon 1D Mark III

 - Canon G1 X Mark III vs Panasonic GH4

 - Fujifilm X-A5 vs Canon 750D